crdant/gateway-route-service/README.md

 ## Run

-The demo is configured to run locally or on Pivotal Applicaton service.
-A Kubernetes deployment is in the works.
+The demo is configured to run locally, on Kubernets, or on Tanzu Applicaton Service (or another Cloud Foundry runtime).

 ### Run locally